 Tracey Bywater – Principal Investigator

-I am the Chief Investigator of the ESEE trial.
+I am the Chief Investigator of the ESEE trial, and I lead the Parent Advisory Committee.
 When I was 25 I was a single mother of two children (a newborn and a 12 month-old).
 When my children were 3 and 4 years old, I moved to North Wales to study Psychology at Bangor University.
 I stayed there and obtained a PhD in 2005.
 My research has always been with families and/or children, as I want to support families and ensure that what families are offered in local services are the best they can be (and are effective).

 I am a Research Fellow one of the Study Managers for E-SEE.
 I am based in the York office and work closely with Nicole.
 I have worked with lots of organisations all around the UK helping them to design and evaluate services for children and families.